 2. Practice for the SAT: $1,000 - Use Official SAT Practice on Khan Academy® to get ready for test day.

 3. Improve Your Score: $2,000 - Show how practice pays off by improving your SAT score.

 4. Strengthen Your College List: $500 - Make sure your college list has a mix of academic safety, match, and reach schools.

 5. Complete the FAFSA: $1,000 - Fill out the free government form to apply for financial aid.

 6. Apply to Colleges: $1,000 - Apply to the schools you want to attend.

 Complete all six scholarship steps to be eligible for a $40,000 scholarship.

 Families who wish to perform more extensive/exhaustive searches for scholarship opportunities may wish to access these search options:

 - Baylor University – Scholarships page - Baylor’s Freshman Scholarship Calculator

-Collins Scholars are awarded a minimum of $5,200 their freshman year, renewable for three additional years.
-Recipients must be residents of Texas who have been admitted to Baylor, be in the top 25% of their graduating class, have a minimum 1310 SAT or 28 ACT, and have completed a balanced college prep high school curriculum.
+Collins Scholars are awarded a minimum of $5,350 their freshman year, renewable for three additional years.
+Recipients must be residents of Texas who have been admitted to Baylor, be in the top 25% of their graduating class, have a minimum 1310 SAT or 28 ACT (*Applicants who elect test-optional admission for the 2021-2022 academic year will be considered eligible to apply if they demonstrate academic success within a challenging curriculum as determined through the admission review process.), and have completed a balanced college prep high school curriculum.
 More information is available here.